jsdoc/jsdoc.github.io/content/en/tags-param.md

 ## Examples

+### Names, types, and descriptions
-The following examples show how to include names, types, and descriptions in a @param tag.
+The following examples show how to include names, types, and descriptions in a `@param` tag.

 {% example "Name only" %}